About

 Our History

-In 1981, a small group of volunteers met to discuss the possibilities of having a symphony orchestra in Big Spring.
+In 1981, a small group of volunteers met to discuss the possibilities of having a symphony orchestra in Big Spring, TX.
 They lacked experience but were loaded with optimism and enthusiasm.
-They incorporated as the Big Spring Symphony Association, Inc., elected officers, recruited other eager volunteers and decided to contract with the Midland-Odessa Symphony Orchestra to present three concerts each season in Big Spring.
+They incorporated as the Big Spring Symphony Association, Inc., elected officers, recruited other eager volunteers.
+For the first two seasons, they decided to contract with the Midland-Odessa Symphony Orchestra to present three concerts each season in Big Spring.
+On the third season, the group decided to become totally independent.
+With the umbrella support of the Chamber of Commerce, Dr. Marianna Gabbi, conductor of the Las Cruces Symphony Orchestra, was hired as the first music director and music librarian.
+She served as the music director from 1983 to 1990.

-The Big Spring Symphony Guild was organized as a support arm to assist in raising funds for the orchestra through social events, etc. The Guild promotes music education through annual scholarships to deserving high school and college students.
+The Big Spring Symphony Guild was later organized as a support arm to assist in raising funds for the orchestra through social events and promoting music education through several programs, including a music scholarship program.

 The Board of Directors